FDSN/SeedLink/docs/protocol.rst

     tells the server to close connection.
 Using this command is OPTIONAL.

 AUTH *type* *argument_list* {CAP:AUTH}
     authenticates a user.
 Successful authentication un-hides restricted stations/streams that the user is authorized to access.
-Responds with "OK" if authentication was successful, "ERROR ACTH" (see :ref:`error-codes`) if authentication failed or "ERROR UNSUPPORTED" if command not supported.
+Responds with "OK" if authentication was successful, "ERROR AUTH" (see :ref:`error-codes`) if authentication failed or "ERROR UNSUPPORTED" if command not supported.
 In any case, access to non-restricted stations is granted.
 Currently *type* can be either "TOKEN" or "USERPASS".
 Additional values may be allowed in future versions of this protocol.

 ACCEPT *format_list*
     *format_list* is a space separated list of formats accepted by the client.
 Each element of the list is a number from 0 to 9 or a letter from A to Z. By default all formats are accepted.

 GETCAPABILITIES
-    returns space-separated server capabilities as a single line terminated by <cr><lf>.
+    returns space-separated server capabilities (:ref:`capabilities`) as a single line terminated by <cr><lf>.

 STATION *station_pattern* *network_pattern*
     requests given station(s) from the server.